IBM/knative101-eventing/step2/README.md

 ## 4. Look at the logs of event-display

-List running Pods and see if the pod `event-display-*` is running:
+List the running Pods and see if the pod `event-display-*` is running:
 ```
 kubectl get pods
 ```

-Expected output:
+The expected output is:
 ```
 NAME                                              READY   STATUS    RESTARTS   AGE
 default-broker-filter-798df8bc75-77m2r            1/1     Running   0          4m32s